Pricing, Booking and User Information

 Users should ensure their party are aware of the actions to take in the event of a fire, the warden will provide this information on your arrival.
 Groups staying longer than 3 nights must carry out a practice drill.

-Mops and vacuum cleaners are provided in each building.
+Brushes, mops, vacuum cleaners and some limited cleaning materials are provided in each building.

-At the end of your stay a warden will need to check the premises before you leave.
+At the end of your stay a warden will need to check the site / premises before you leave.

-- All appliances and lights are turned off (except Fridges and fly killers)
+- All appliances and lights are turned off (except Fridges, Freezers and insect killers).